Learn more about fraud prevention resources within available tools for digital assessment.

-When possible, we always recommend setting up your test so that students are asked to apply knowledge, in order to prevent answers being too easy to look up.
+If possible, we always recommend setting up your test so that students are asked to apply knowledge, in order to prevent answers being too easy to look up.

-Consider applying the following options to prevent fraud:
+In addition, consider using the following options to prevent fraud:

-- Set a specific time limit;
+- Set a tight time limit;

 - Create multiple sets of questions and offer these to students in a randomised manner;